antimof/UxPlay/README.txt

 settings "-s wxh" do not affect the (small) initial mirror window size, but the window can be expanded using the mouse or trackpad.

-***Building OpenSSL-1.1.1 and libplist from source on macOS***
+***Building OpenSSL and libplist from source on macOS***

 If you have have the standard GNU toolset (autoconf, automake, libtool, etc.) installed, you can also download and compile the source code for these libraries from <https://www.openssl.org/source/>,
 <https://github.com/libimobiledevice/libplist>.
 Install the downloaded
-openssl-1.1.1 by opening a terminal in your Downloads directory, and unpacking the source distribution openssl-1.1.1x.tar.gz (where "x" is a "patch" label, currently given by "x" = "l"): ("tar -xvzf openssl-1.1.1x.tar.gz ; cd openssl-1.1.1x").
+openssl by opening a terminal in your Downloads directory, and unpacking the source distribution openssl-3.0.0.tar.gz , ("tar -xvzf openssl-3.0.0.tar.gz ; cd openssl-3.0.0").
 Then build/install with "./config ; make ; sudo make install\_dev" and clean up after building uxplay with "sudo make uninstall" in the same directory.
 Similarly, for libplist, download the source as a zipfile from github as